influxdata/k8s-jsonnet-libs/gen/github.com/jsonnet-libs/argo-workflows-libsonnet/docs/3.1/workflow/v1alpha1/semaphoreHolding.md

 withHolders(holders)
 ```

-Holders stores the list of current holder names in the io.argoproj.workflow.v1alpha1.
+"Holders stores the list of current holder names in the io.argoproj.workflow.v1alpha1."

 ### fn withHoldersMixin